What is the peak shipping season?

 Rising demand often increases carrier rates.
 In response, companies usually increase labor costs and shippers secure capacity in advance.
 Besides these listed, a couple of other factors can affect your supply chain during the peak season.

-During the COVID-19 pandemic, many brick-and-mortar stores saw devastating impacts to their peak season sales.
+During the COVID-19 pandemic, many brick-and-mortar stores saw devastating impacts on their peak season sales.
 The demand for online shopping continues to increase even though many consumers feel safe returning to stores.
 Due to the increase in online shopping, carriers tend to get overloaded with items.
 This causes significant shipping delays.
 Even though no one was expecting the pandemic’s impact on the supply chain, understanding the carrier process can help prepare for future market conditions.

 Modern customers expect to know of any delays or issues receiving their packages.
-Sometimes delays can’t be avoided, so it’s essential that you communicate to the customers on when they should be expecting their items.
+Sometimes delays can’t be avoided, so it’s essential that you communicate to the customers when they should be expecting their items.
 Since the peak shipping season precedes the holidays, companies have order and shipping deadlines to meet to gain and nurture existing customer loyalty.
 Always communicate with your customers about when those deadlines are.
 In addition, inventory levels change constantly.
 When an item is out of stock, ensure that you clearly mark that on the website to prevent backorders.

 As well as communicating with your customers, you should also be in touch with your suppliers.
 The holiday season is busy, so it’s crucial that you share any order volume ahead of time to avoid getting behind on orders.
 Especially with the busy season, some companies look to expand their manufacturer mix if the primary ones are unavailable.
 Having a backup allows for the risks during the busy season to decrease—factor in everything that will help you with your company and suppliers during the peak season.

 Your business needs to ship early to prepare for the peak shipping season.
-The movement of freight during the lead up to the holiday season doesn’t stop, so you must be prepared and on top of your game to deal with the high volume of shipments.
+The movement of freight during the lead-up to the holiday season doesn’t stop, so you must be prepared and on top of your game to deal with the high volume of shipments.
 In addition, the high volume of shipments could cause delays in docks and warehouses, leading to backup and congestion.
 When you ship as early as possible, you give yourself enough time for items to get delivered on time to customers.

 Every shipping company has its own shipping needs.
 Small businesses, for example, can utilize less-than-truckload (LTL) shipping for their shipments to help ensure on-time delivery while helping lower shipping costs.
 More prominent companies with larger shipping volumes can consider different shipping modes, like FTL and intermodal, to help handle their shipments before the holiday season.
 No matter your business size, it’s essential to have a plan for what shipping you’ll utilize.